kyle-paul/kyle-paul.github.io/_talks/pima.md

 location: "Ho Chi Minh, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/pima)
+I participated in PIMA, a summer camp organized by Gold Medalist IMO Can Tran Thanh Trung... [*view details*](/posts/pima)

 I participated in PIMA, a summer camp organized by Gold Medalist IMO Can Tran Thanh Trung.
 During the camp, I had the opportunity to meet inspiring teachers, teaching assistants, and talented peers who share a passion for mathematics.
 We studied Calculus, Linear Algebra, and Linear Programming.
 On the final day of the camp, we were given three days to conduct in-depth research on a specific topic and present our findings.
 Our assigned topic was Combinatorics on Graphs.
 This topic includes integer linear programming (ILP), domatic number, and hypercube, which initially seemed challenging, but we successfully completed the project with a slide presentation and a report (see below).